Offshore company formation in Mauritius

 Click here for more information about the Mauritius Global Business Company.

-An AC shall have, at all times, a registered agent in Mauritius, which shall be a Management Company.
-Sunibel is duly licensed by the FSC to act as a Management Company in Mauritius, and has the experience to accompany you in all the steps till your company is incorporated.
+An Authorised Company shall have, at all times, a registered agent in Mauritius, which shall be a Management Company.
+Sunibel is duly licensed by the FSC to act as a Management Company in Mauritius and has the experience to accompany you in the formation and incorporation of your offshore vehicle.
+Our duties towards Authorised Companies, as registered agent, include:

 Click here for more information about the Mauritius Authorised Company.

-Sunibel, an international provider of business registration services
+Sunibel Corporate Services, an international provider of offshore company formation services

-With other 15 years of existence, and composed of an experienced and qualified team of professionals, Sunibel can accompany you in establishing your offshore company in Mauritius.
-We form part of multinational and multidisciplinary group Probus Pleion, created in the 1980s in Switzerland.
-We can therefore put our network to your advantage and provide you of a comprehensive set of services to optimise your costs.
+With other 15 years of existence in the offshore financial services industry, and composed of an experienced and qualified team of professionals, Sunibel can accompany you to form an offshore company in Mauritius.
+We are member of multinational and multidisciplinary group Probus Pleion, created in the 1980s in Switzerland.
+We can therefore put our network to your advantage and provide you of a comprehensive set of additional services to strategically optimise your costs.

 The appointment of a registered agent, namely a management company such as Sunibel, is a key element in ensuring your company’s regulatory compliance, and facilitating its overall success within the jurisdiction.
 Indeed, companies often grapple with intricate and ever-evolving laws and regulations, which, if not adhered to, can lead to severe financial and reputational risks.
 By enlisting the support of a provider of offshore company formation services, businesses can stay on top of their compliance and tax obligations while minimising their risks.